xcelt/smart-home/README.md

    * `pip install -r requirements.txt` (Windows) || `pip3 install -r requirements.txt`

 3. Run `python initialise.py` (Windows) || `python3 initialise.py` (Linux)
-   * <b>Please note</b>: `initialise.py` should only be run once per computing envirnoment.
+   * <b>Please note</b>: `initialise.py` should only be run once per computing environment.
 If it is run more than once, the code will break.
    * To create a separate environment, follow these steps:
      * `python -m venv [name of environment]` || `python3 -m venv [name of environment]`
      * `source [name of env]/bin/activate` || `source [name of env]/bin/activate`